 Wind turbine farms- so inconvenient!

-The vast wind generator farm, sits far out to sea in the distance across Morecambe Bay.
-It’s just visible on a clear day, but often hidden in the thick of a seated fog.
-Recently extended, this is now the world’s second largest windfarm, standing just off Walney Island, near Barrow-In-Furness.
-Hornsea One, just off Yorkshire’s east coast, earns the title of largest wind farm- It’s as big as the island of Malta!
-Here, one hundred and seventy four mega-wats powers one million homes.
+The vast wind generator farm sits far out to sea in the distance across Morecambe Bay.
+It’s just visible on a clear day but often hidden in the thick of a seated fog.
+Recently extended, this is now the world’s second-largest wind farm, standing just off Walney Island, near Barrow-In-Furness.
+Hornsea One, just off Yorkshire’s east coast, earns the title of the largest wind farm- It’s as big as the island of Malta!
+Here, one hundred and seventy-four mega-wats power one million homes.
 A single rotation of one windmill’s blade generates enough electricity to power one home for a whole day.

-Passing boaters grumble as they have to manoeuvre around the leviathan camp, like wooden ships of old avoiding the hidden perils of jagged rocks, buried in the dangerous shallows.
-But unlike God given rocks, these windmills and their turbines are an unnatural placement of considerable inconvenience!
+Passing boaters grumble as they have to maneuver around the leviathan camp, like wooden ships of old avoiding the hidden perils of jagged rocks, buried in the dangerous shallows.
+But unlike God-given rocks, these windmills and their turbines are an unnatural placement of considerable inconvenience!
 To the sea navigator, it has become three nautical miles- as radar and compasses go wild.
 The turbulence, some say, can turn you off course.
-With a 50 metre clearance, these wind farms can force small yachts to join heavy shipping lanes.
-Windfarm working boats, tides, fog and poor weather, all add to the risks too.
+With a 50 meter clearance, these wind farms can force small yachts to join heavy shipping lanes.
+Windfarm working boats, tides, fog, and poor weather, all add to the risks too.
 But no accidents have been declared as yet.

 Wind turbines and narrow boats- Not on my doorstep!

-Heysham One and Two, 1970s built power stations, warm the waters of Morecambe’s Westerly end, luring in friendly seals and a very occasional lone whale who wandered far off course.
-Letting go their hissing pressure valves, these power houses spew great steaming clouds into the salt sea air, to cool their advanced gas-cooled reactors.
+Heysham One and Two, the 1970s built power stations, warm the waters of Morecambe’s Westerly end, luring in friendly seals and a very occasional lone whale who wandered far off course.
+Letting go of their hissing pressure valves, these powerhouses spew great steaming clouds into the salt sea air, to cool their advanced gas-cooled reactors.
 These risen steam clouds ride upon the inward sea breeze until they bump into Coniston Old Man and the dark mauve shadows of the fells that fringe the Southern Lake District.
-Here these hidden condensating clouds fall with the drizzle; it often rains in the lake district.
+Here these hidden condensation clouds fall with the drizzle; it often rains in the lake district.